 Why is there a person in my computer? is a child’s guide to understanding what teletherapy is and how it can help with a variety of medical concerns.
 This story follows Andrew, a child with visual deficits who is having difficulty playing hockey, performing well in school, and working on his art.
 He meets a therapist named Brittany who guides him through his first teletherapy session, and he loves it!
 This picture book helps children understand what teletherapy is, what makes it different from other therapies, and how it can help them live better lives.
 Children may also enjoy the supplemental activity guide complete with coloring pages, fact sheets, and more!

-This blog post was written by Brittany Ferri.
+Portions of this blog post was written by Brittany Ferri.
 Brittany is an occupational therapist, author, and teletherapy professional.
 She is passionate about education, health promotion, and disease prevention for all.
 Brittany currently practices in community-based teletherapy for two platforms, one that serves pediatrics (geared toward mental health diagnoses and developmental delays) and one that serves adults.
 For more information, visit her company’s website at www.simplicityofhealth.com